rugk/xenforo-threema-gateway/doc/wiki/FAQ.md

 When you do so, please be aware that every update of this addon overwrites these changes and therefore you have to do them again when updating this add-on.

-1. Open the file `library\ThreemaGateway\Handler.php` and scroll near line 25.
+1. Open the file `library/ThreemaGateway/Handler/Settings.php`.
 There you see the following code snippet:

    ```php
    /**